maximmasiutin/CRC32-Slicing-x64-Asm-Pas/README.md

 Based on code from "Synopse mORMot framework" https://synopse.info/ ;
 Based on code by Intel Corp. https://sourceforge.net/projects/slicing-by-8 .

-IA-32 or x86-64 assembler code has 1,20 CPU clock cycles per byte of data.
+IA-32 or x86-64 assembler code has 1,20 CPU clock cycles (on Skylake) per byte of data.

 This code is used in "The Bat!" email client https://www.ritlabs.com/en/products/thebat/